luizbills/wp-plugin-base/README.md

 ### `/classes` folder

-In this folder you will put the classes that control the functionality of your plugin: custom post types, settings pages, shortcodes, etc.
+In this folder you will put the classes that control all features of your plugin: custom post types, settings pages, shortcodes, etc.

 If you put a class in the `/loader.php` file, its `__start` method will be executed automatically when the plugin is ready to work.
 See the [`classes/Sample_Class.php`](classes/Sample_Class.php) to more details.